Authentic Bolognese Sauce

 One point of contention is tomato.
 I use just a little, but most American versions make this a tomato sauce with meat.
 That may taste nice, but it’s not a Bolognese.
 I suspect Americans do this because we were first exposed to a sauce sorta-kinda like this by Italians from Southern Italy, where tomato-heavy meat sauces are more common.

 Mushrooms, usually porcini, do have a place in an authentic Bolognese sauce.
 I use dried ones here.
-Porcini powder is another good option.
 Broth is yet another debating point.
 Many recipes use beef broth, some use water.
-I used venison stock.
+I used wild boar broth to go with the meat.

 Wine?
 Yes, or no. Your choice.
 White or red both work.